serra/invoice-automator/docs/functionality.rst

 * List open invoices ready to be sent.
 * Generate pdf invoices matching the style of our public website.
-* Create email drafts in the authenticated user's GMail draft mailbox.

 Installation
 ------------